By Craig Neil. This post includes affiliate links.

 History

-The castle was built for the Crichton family in the late 1300s and served as their main seat of power for nearly two hundred years, until their influence declined in the late 15th century at which time ownership of the castle changed to the hands of the Earls of Bothwell.
+The castle was built for the Crichton family in the late 1300s and served as their main seat of power for nearly two hundred years until their influence declined in the late 15th century, at which time ownership of the castle changed into the hands of the Earls of Bothwell.

 Explore the Castle: Spend time discovering the fascinating history of Crichton Castle, built in the 14th century with a unique architectural design that features an Italian-inspired diamond-shaped facade.
 Take a moment to admire the grandeur of the Great Hall and the strikingly beautiful courtyard.

-Photography: The castle, with its rugged charm surrounded by unspoiled fields and woodlands, offers an excellent opportunity for photography enthusiasts.
+Photography: The castle, with its rustic charm and surroundings of unspoiled fields and woodlands, presents a fantastic opportunity for photography enthusiasts.
 Capture stunning images of the castle, its intricate masonry work, and the panoramic views of the Tyne Water.

 Nature Walks: Enjoy a leisurely walk around the castle’s grounds.
 The surrounding countryside offers an array of wildlife to see and the nearby woodlands are a good place to spot bats hunting for insects at dusk.